 National Practitioner Data Bank: The NPDB is a US government program that gathers data and provides it to authorized users.
-The type of data collected includes negative complaints, malpractice cases and awards, loss of privileges, loss of professional society membership, suspension of license, revocation of a license, or expulsion from participation in Medicaid or Medicare programs.
-The NPDM was created by Congress with the primary goal of protecting the public and decreasing healthcare fraud and abuse.
+The data collected includes negative complaints, malpractice cases, awards, loss of privileges, loss of professional society membership, suspension of license, revocation of a license, or expulsion from participation in Medicaid or Medicare programs.
+The NPDM was created by Congress to protect the public and decrease healthcare fraud and abuse.
 The NPDB is managed by the Bureau of Health Workforce and Health Resources and Services Administration.

-American Association of Nurse Practitioners (AANP)/American Nurses Credentialing Center (ANCC) are 2 separate agencies that also verify if the nurse is board certified.
+American Association of Nurse Practitioners (AANP)/American Nurses Credentialing Center (ANCC) are two separate agencies that also verify if the nurse is board certified.

 Sanctions and Exclusions

 The Office of Inspector General (OIG) and the System for Award Management (SAM) are two agencies that also help verify if healthcare providers have any restrictions/sanctions against their medical license that may limit their ability to practice clinical medicine.

 Each state has a medical board that operates a license verification program.
 These are further separated into nursing, dental, podiatrists, doctor of osteopathy, and physicians/physician assistants.

 All healthcare institutions that develop written policies that govern credentialing and privileges must consult with legal counsel to ensure that the policies abide by state laws and professional organization and federal requirements.
 The institution must also ensure that credentialing is a fair, unbiased process, and there is a method for review of any grievances.